ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+It is an abosulte path because it references the root directory.
+I can tell because it starts with a forward slash.
  <!-- Answer Ends Here -->

  2. Given: